 The SDP proposal for the Ridge at Crystal Valley has 25 lots which lie wholly or partially within a designated Moderate Skyline Area.
-For these 25 lots the applicant is requesting a Skyline Variance in order to increase the maximum permitted height to 35-feet from 25-feet.
+For these 25 lots the applicant requested a Skyline Variance in order to increase the maximum permitted height to 35-feet from 25-feet.

 To support the variance request, a Skyline study was performed and submitted by the applicant.
 The study analyzed all 25 lots and whether or not a 25-foot high structure, if built upon the lots, would be visible in the skyline from each of the 232 viewing Platforms.
 The study used proposed finished grades for all 25 lots.
 The study found that homes 25-feet in height built upon the lots would not be visible in the skyline from a large majority of viewing platforms.

-This is because the proposed finish grades of the lots are well under the current natural grades of the lots, due to the required grading for the road connection to Lanterns.
+This is because the proposed finish grades of the lots, due to the required grading for the road connection to Lanterns, are well under the natural grades surrounding the lots.